AmadeusITGroup/AgnosUI/README.md

 ## Introduction

-AgnosUI is a powerful library that provides configurable Typescript component factories, headless wrappers and ready-to-use components compliant to the [CSS Bootstrap design](https://getbootstrap.com/).
+AgnosUI is a powerful library that provides configurable Typescript component factories, headless/lifeless wrappers and ready-to-use components compliant to the [CSS Bootstrap design](https://getbootstrap.com/).
 Inspired by the success of [ng-bootstrap](https://ng-bootstrap.github.io/), AgnosUI takes the concept a step further by offering components that can seamlessly integrate with any front-end framework of your choice.
 With support for popular frameworks like [Angular](https://angular.io/), [React](https://react.dev/), and [Svelte](https://svelte.dev/), AgnosUI allows you to effortlessly create consistent and visually appealing UI components across your projects.

 Feel free to explore the [demo site](https://www.agnosui.dev/latest/) to see AgnosUI's capabilities.